|

 on Parade (1895) (below)

-by Kerry Mills as starting the cakewalk craze and
+by Kerry Mills as starting the cakewalk craze and also

-also establishing the cakewalk music structure of
+establishing the cakewalk music structure of beginning

-key.
-The Mississippi Rag (1897) (below) was the first piece of
+Mississippi Rag (1897) (below)

-instrumental music published with the word "rag" in
+with the word "rag" in the title.
+Its composer was

-(white) band leader.
-The first rag published by a
+William H. Krell, a (white) band leader.
+The first rag

-some irony in The Mississippi Rag being the
+is some irony in The Mississippi Rag being the

 first instrumental rag published in print since the